 Expand strategies and tactics to effectively share messages with employees

-If you thought 2022 proved difficult to reach your employees effectively and efficiently, you haven’t seen anything yet.
-This year, a number of issues will make it harder than ever for companies to deliver messages to their teams, and to ensure those messages have been received and understood.
+Struggling to effectively and efficiently reach your employees?
+A continued shift in workplace norms and expectations will make it harder than ever for companies to deliver messages to their teams, and to ensure those messages have been received and understood.
 A fractured workplace, information overload and rising mistrust in communication channels all threaten effective messaging.
 As corporate communicators, you will need to use every arrow in your quiver to overcome these challenges.
 You can do it — but only if you are engaged in the strategy process up front.

 Challenge #1: Where’s my team?

-Three years ago, most employees were typically found in their offices.
+Several years ago, most employees were typically found in their offices.
 During the era of COVID, they could be tracked down at home.
-This year, team members can be anywhere and everywhere.
+Now, team members can be anywhere and everywhere.
 Many companies are still trying to create a workplace policy regarding remote and onsite regulations.
 While some employees have eagerly returned to the workplace, others have plainly stated they will never go back.

 Creating a culture of engagement and awareness — let alone an effective communication program — is enormously challenging when your team members can be virtually anywhere on any given day.
 Communicators will need to work with colleagues in every department — including IT and HR — to create a system that reaches employees at the same time, no matter where they may set up shop.
 You must establish a system with a series of redundancies in place to make sure messages are delivered simultaneously to all employees – whether they’re working down the hall or relaxing on a balcony in a tropical timeshare.